- Email: email@example.com

-Dr. Lynsey Gibbons is an assistant professor specializing in mathematics education in the School of Education at the University of Delaware.
+Dr. Lynsey Gibbons is an associate professor specializing in mathematics education in the School of Education at the University of Delaware.
 A deep respect for teachers and students drives the work of Gibbons.
 Her scholarship seeks to understand how teachers can be provided with rich opportunities to learn how to teach in ways that respond to children’s brilliance and position them as capable sensemakers.
 In her research, Gibbons seeks to explore teacher learning through an organizational and systems perspective with special attention to professional learning routines, the roles of instructional leaders such as principals and coaches, and the role of coherent learning events that occur within the system.
 She works alongside teachers to understand the interrelation of their instructional practices and school-wide efforts to support them.
 To that end, her research focuses on designing for, facilitating, and examining teacher learning; specifying the practices of those who support teacher learning; and identifying tools and resources to support instructional leaders and teacher educators.

 She has written numerous articles about these topics in a number of journals, including The Elementary School Journal, Journal of Mathematical Behavior, Journal of Teacher Education, Journal of School Leadership, Mathematics Teacher Education and Development, and Teaching and Teacher Education.
 Gibbons has also published numerous articles in Teaching Children Mathematics, Educational Leadership, and other journals whose primary audience are teachers and school leaders.